kaushalattaluri/covid-vaccine-tracker/README.md

 # covid-vaccine-tracker
-a general app to track covid 10 vaccines based on location.
+a general app to track covid-19 vaccines based on availability as per a specific location in India.